metareflection/www-research/neuro/index.md

 As programming language theorists and machine learning researchers, we take up the task of formally specifying the semantics of, and implementing, the *programming language of thought*.

 > One imagines a hierarchy of "executive" programs which function to analyze macrotasks into microtasks.
-Such programs may 'call' both one another and lower-level problem-solving routines, though the extent of such cross-referencing is limited by the ingenuity of the program and, of course, the overall computational capacity of the machine.
+Such programs may "call" both one another and lower-level problem-solving routines, though the extent of such cross-referencing is limited by the ingenuity of the program and, of course, the overall computational capacity of the machine.
 >
 >
 > —Jerry Fodor in *The Language of Thought* (1975)